loxosceles/web_image_tools/README.md

 ## Tools for web image processing

 ### Web Resizer
-  Takes one argument and resizes every single image file.
+  Takes one argument and resizes every single image file in the current folder.
 The argument will always define the longer side of the picture, width or height, depending on the orientation.

-  Aspect ratio will be calculated automatically and independently for the every single image independently.
+  Aspect ratio will be calculated automatically and independently for every single image independently.

   If the image provieds valid EXIF data this will be used